peerigon/alium/README.md

 1. `npm install alium -g` or `yarn global add alium` or similar.

-2. put this in your `~/.bashrc` or somewhere suitable
+2. put this in your `~/.bashrc` or somewhere suitable:

     ```sh
     ali () {